biosafetylvl5/gwynu/src/consuming/blood.njk.md

 # Baking with Blood

-In what started out as an attempt to replicate the [Sanguinaccio Dolce](https://www.youtube.com/watch?v=MgJY0jPspMw) depicted in the TV series [Hannibal](https://en.wikipedia.org/wiki/Hannibal_(TV_series)), I've learned a lot about cooking with blood and I've done my best to document that so that others might have an easier time.
+In what started out as an attempt to replicate the [Sanguinaccio Dolce](https://www.youtube.com/watch?v=MgJY0jPspMw) depicted in the TV series [Hannibal](https://en.wikipedia.org/wiki/Hannibal_(TV_series)), I've learned a lot about cooking with blood and I've done my best to document that so that others might have an easier time should they choose to cook with blood themselves.
 New to me (and to most americans I've talked to) blood has been used in cooking forever.
-I write about anemia and iron consumption and how consuming blood-based baked goods might be a better idea that it may initally seem.
-In a moment of existential crisis, I thought about the ethics/justification for consuming blood which I also include here.
-I have also assembled a small collection of historical / traditional recipies that use blood along with a list of all the contemporary recipies I've stumbled upon.
-Finaly, I include some notes on sourcing, storage and a botched carbon monoxide treatment.
+Here, I write about anemia and iron consumption and how consuming blood-based baked goods might be a better idea that it may initally seem.
+In a moment of existential crisis, I thought about the ethics/justification for consuming blood which I also include here. <!--I have also assembled a small collection of historical / traditional recipies that use blood along with a list of all the contemporary recipies I've stumbled upon.--> Finaly, I include some notes for a home chef on the sourcing, storage and carbon monoxide treatment of blood.

+> The identity ‘vampire’ means little to nothing to us.
+However, when we are blood drinkers, the label is impossible to shake – [CJ](https://www.bbc.com/future/article/20151021-the-people-who-drink-human-blood)

 <!--The Blood Bible: A Vampires Guide to Anemia-->